Geometric-Algebra Adaptive Filters: Simulations

 \section{Simulations}

-This Section shows the performance of the computational implementation of GAAFs in a system identification task~\footnote{All the AFs were implemented using the \emph{Geometric Algebra ALgorithms Expression Templates} (GAALET)~\cite{seybold_gaalet_2010}, a C++ library for evaluation of GA expressions.
-For implementation details, please refer to openga.org.}.
-The \emph{optimal weight array} $w^o$ to be estimated has $M$ multivector-valued entries (number of taps), namely $W_j$, $j = 1,\cdots,M$, $w^o = ^{T}$.
-Each case studied in the sequel (multivector, rotor, complex, and real entries) adopts a different value for $W_j$ (which will be highlighted in a timely manner).
+This Section shows the performance of the computational implementation of GAAFs in a system identification task~\footnote{All the AFs were implemented using the \emph{Geometric Algebra ALgorithms Expression Templates} (GAALET)~\cite{seybold_gaalet_2010}, a C++ library for evaluation of GA expressions, and OpenGA~\cite{OpenGA}.
+The reader is encouraged to follow the instructions on \href{https://openga.org/ieeetsp.html}{openga.org/ieeetsp.html} in order to reproduce the simulations.}.
+The \emph{optimal weight array} $w^o$ to be estimated has $M$ multivector-valued entries (number of taps), namely $W^o_j$, $j = 1,\cdots,M$, $w^o = ^{T}$.
+Each case studied in the sequel (multivector, rotor, complex, and real entries) adopts a different value for $W^o_j$ (highlighted ahead).

-As aforementioned, the measurement noise multivector $\*v$ has each of its coefficients drawn from a white Gaussian stationary process with variance $\sigma^2_v$.
+As aforementioned, the measurement noise multivector $\*V$ has each of its coefficients drawn from a white Gaussian stationary process with variance $\sigma^2_V$.